National Statistics (U.S. Catastrophe Record 1998 – 2008) by RMIIA

 Nature’s most violent storms include thunderstorms, tornadoes, and lightning.
 Did you know a typical thunderstorm is 15 miles in diameter and lasts an average of 30 minutes, and hail alone causes more than $1 billion in damage to property and crops each year.

-View a chart (or graph) on the cost of flood damages by year from 1903 to present.
+View a chart and infographics on the cost of flood damages by year from 1980 to present.

 Record Breaking Tornadoes (by GDS Infographics)